pwaring/cv/resume.md

     - Maintained and developed online wholesale insurance trading platform, written in PHP and Perl with MySQL for data storage.
     - Developed integrated and automated invoicing and credit control system, handling over £30m of annual premiums.
-    - Automated a wide range of repetitive tasks, including production of Excel reports, eliminating re-keying errors and enabling daily updates.
+    - Automated a wide range of repetitive tasks, including production of Excel reports, eliminating re-keying errors and reducing turnaround time.
     - Built two new insurance products from scratch: commercial combined and automated breakdown quotations.
 Managed the full process from initial meetings with suppliers through to implementation, reviewing contracts and launch within agreed deadlines.
     - Translated underwriting criteria into an XML web service with a REST API, providing 10,000 quotes per month for a salary sacrifice scheme used by over twenty medium and large UK companies.
-    - Worked with a wide range of external partners, including major UK insurers.
+    - Worked with a wide range of external partners, including major UK insurers, Experian and the Motor Insurers' Bureau.

 *   **UKUUG Ltd**